-Filing bankruptcy will stop collection calls and lawsuits as soon as the bankruptcy case is filed.
+Filing bankruptcy will stop collection calls and lawsuits immediately.
 No more bill collectors calling at home or at work.

-Filing bankruptcy will quickly eliminate all debt that can be discharged by law.
-Credit cards, medical bills, and most other debt will be gone forever.
+Filing bankruptcy will quickly eliminate all dischargeable debt.
+Credit cards, medical bills, and most other unsecured debt will be eliminated.

 Start To Rebuild

-Q – Am I eligible to file Chapter 7 bankruptcy?
+Q – Am I eligible to file Chapter 7 bankruptcy in Spokane?